Photo credit: MM

 From 1998 – 2006, she was Programme Manager to a UNECE Advisory Group on the Protection and Implementation of Intellectual Property Rights for Investment, working with governments and the private sector in 14 countries in the region.
 In 2009-2010 she was consultant to an EU Programme on Turkey’s participation in the European Knowledge Economy, linking SMEs and universities in the Netherlands, Romania and Turkey.

-She has written studies and reports on civil society, transparency, anti-corruption and clean energies.
+She has authored studies and reports on civil society, transparency, anti-corruption and clean energies.
 Publications include co-authoring an English-Russian Financial and Business Dictionary published by Price Waterhouse, and co-authoring and editing an Intellectual Capital Report of Turkey and Business Cases, published by the EU.
-She is a founder member of ADALPI, Chair of the European Movement in Wandsworth & Merton and founder member of damesnet.
+She is a founder member of ADALPI, Board member of the European Movement, Chair of the European Movement in Wandsworth & Merton and founder member of damesnet, a feminist forum about culture, society and politics.
+She teaches yoga in her spare time.

 Roger Chevallaz

-After studies in law in Berne / Switzerland and following his call to the Bernese Bar in 1984, he started his legal career with a small firm of Swiss Lawyers in Berne focusing on associations and political interest groups.
+After studies in law in Berne/Switzerland and following his call to the Bernese Bar in 1984, he started his legal career with a small firm of Swiss Lawyers in Berne, focusing on associations and political interest groups.
 From 1988 to 1998 he was Manager and Legal Adviser to different professional associations within the Swiss film industry and from 1993 to 1998 President of the umbrella association of the Swiss Cinema and Film Distribution Companies, ProCinema.
-From 1995 to 2007 he served on the Federal Film Committee and as an expert for the revision of the federal film law.
-Since 2003 he has been a Board member of the Swiss Anti-Piracy Federation SAFE.
-He is a founder member of ADALPI.
+From 1995 to 2007 he served on the Federal Film Committee and as an expert for the revision of the Federal film law.
+Since 2003, he has been a Board member of the Swiss Anti-Piracy Federation SAFE.
+He is a founder member of ADALPI and served as the association’s Treasurer from 2010 until 2023.

 Daniel J. Gervais